hpc2n/linux-command-line-101/docs/intro.md

 For all of these reasons, and many more, it is a good idea to be proficient in Linux.
 This course aims to help you with that.

-## More information
+!!! seealso

     There is much more information about <a href="https://en.wikipedia.org/wiki/Linux" target="_blank">Linux on Wikipedia</a>.

     Some pages with guides and/or cheat sheets:

     - <a href="https://linuxhandbook.com/" target="_blank">The Linux Handbook</a>
     - <a href="https://www.geeksforgeeks.org/linux-tutorial/" target="_blanks">https://www.geeksforgeeks.org/linux-tutorial/</a>
     - <a href="https://itsfoss.com/free-linux-training-courses/" target="_blank">14 Free Training Courses to Learn Linux Online</a>
     - <a href="https://tldp.org/LDP/intro-linux/intro-linux.pdf">Introduction to Linux - A Hands on Guide</a>
     - <a href="https://cloudacademy.com/course/linux-fundmentals-1346/the-linux-directory-structure/" target="_blank">Linux Fundamentals</a>
     - <a href="https://www.digitalocean.com/community/tutorials/linux-commands" target="_blank">Top 50+ Linux Commands You MUST Know</a>